What Causes Sugar Intolerance in Children?

 Babies and children with Sucrose Intolerance may not gain enough weight and become undernourished, missing out on the vitamins, minerals, and other nutrients they need to grow.

-If your child has chronic diarrhea, gas, bloating, constipation, stomach pain, or vomiting, see a specialist called a pediatric gastroenterologist, or GI, for testing to get a correct diagnosis.
+If your child has chronic diarrhea, gas, bloating, constipation, stomach pain, or vomiting, see a specialist called a pediatric gastroenterologist, or GI doctor, for testing to get a correct diagnosis.

 Then work closely with a registered dietitian (RD), who can help you manage your child’s weight and nutrition while keeping CSID symptoms under control.